alfredoperez/extension-angular-issue/README.md

 Extension mechanism demo
 ========================
-This is an example of extension mechanism in Angular using lazy loaded modules.
+This is a broken example of extension mechanism in Angular using lazy loaded modules trying to implement Angular CommonModule keywords (*ngIf).

 Building the extension
 ----------------------